mcthomas/Apple-Music-CLI-Player/README.md

 Error: `execution error: Music got an error: Application isn’t running. (-600)`

 Solution: Reboot.
 It seems to occur occasionally after having had Music.app open for too long while your Mac has slept.
+Other potential solutions can be found [here](https://stackoverflow.com/questions/19957268/applescript-fails-with-error-600-when-launched-over-ssh-on-mavericks)

 ### Ideas For Improvement

 * This could be expanded with functions that call new AppleScript snippets to create, delete, or refine playlists
-* See the Script Editor.app's dictionary API for an exhaustive reference for all the Music.app variables and functions that can be interfaced via AppleScript
+* See the Script Editor.app's dictionary API for an exhaustive reference of all the Music.app variables and functions that can be interfaced via AppleScript